Working Alone Supervison

 During each check-in, the lone worker provides a standard set of information, including current location, travel route, and destination location for the next scheduled check-in.
 Should a future check-in be missed, this information can then be used to assist in locating that individual.

-In the case where a lone worker requests assistance, the Control Center immediately escalates the event to the next stage.
-The specific actions taken are based on the procedures referenced in the employer`s Emergency Response Plan (ERP), which is on-file at the PlanGlobal Control Centre, as well as the customized ERP protocol automatically created for the monitored event.
+In the case where a lone worker requests assistance, the Operations Center immediately escalates the event to the next stage.
+The specific actions taken are based on the procedures referenced in the employer`s Emergency Response Plan (ERP), which is on-file at the PlanGlobal Operations Centre, as well as the customized ERP protocol automatically created for the monitored event.

 If a worker fails to check-in at the appointed time, an immediate contact attempt is made, which, if unsuccessful, results in in an emergency being declared, and a Lone Worker alarm generated.